krz8/petulant/manual.md

 This might be a surprise for people coming from a getopt-style background, but it's true.
 On its own, Petulant recognizes simple switch flags, single character (_aka_ short) options, and full word (_aka_ long) options.
-It also recognizes long options that take arguments when they use equal signs, as well as switches that use colons.
+It recognizes long options that take arguments when they use equal signs, as well as switches that use colons.
 For example, these two lines can be parsed in their respecting operating systems without any specification or other help:

     foo -v -abc --conf=test.json /some/other/place
     foo /v /a/b/c /conf:test.json X:\some\other\place